liferay/liferay-docs/devGuide/en/chapters/14-marketplace.markdown

     # works with Liferay 6.1 EE GA2 and later (NOT compatible with CE)
     liferay-versions=6.1.20+

-If some plugins within your app must be built for multiple releases, ensure that the respective plugins have appropriate versioning information in them.
-For
+You may find it advantageous to implement one of your app's plugins in multiple ways so that the plugin can use different Liferay releases in different ways.
+We'll illustrate this with an example.

-example: suppose your app consists of two plugins: a portlet and a hook.
-The portlet is simple, and uses standard API calls that work on all Liferay 6.1 releases.
-However, the hook is different for CE vs. EE because it takes advantage of some feature of EE.
+Suppose your app consists of two plugins: a portlet and a hook.
+The portlet uses standard API calls that work on all Liferay 6.1 releases.
+Your hook, on the other hand, needs to interact with EE differently than it does with CE, because you want the hook to take advantage of an exclusive EE feature that doesn't exist in CE.
+How do you provide two different versions of your hook plugin in the same app?

-In this case, your portlet plugin would have `liferay-versions=6.1.1+,6.1.20+`, indicating that it is compatible with CE and EE.
-However, because the hook must be built against a different API for Liferay EE, you'd built *two* hook plugins.
-The first one would specify `liferay-versions=6.1.1+` (indicating it works with CE GA2 and later, but not EE), and the second hook plugin would specify `liferay-versions=6.1.20+` (indicating it works with EE GA2 and later, but not CE GA2).
-As you upload these plugins later on in this example, you will notice that they are grouped into separate packages of plugins for each supported release.
-In some cases, if a plugin is compatible with multiple releases, it will be automatically copied for use in all of the releases for which your app supports.
-Also, in some cases, if Marketplace cannot determine the appropriate package into which to place your plugin, it may reject it.
-For example, if you specified `liferay-versions=1.0.0+`, because you are confident your plugin works with any Liferay release, Marketplace likely will reject it as `1.0` is not a known Liferay release.
+It's easy.
+In this case, you'd specify versions `liferay-versions=6.1.1+,6.1.20+` for your portlet plugin, indicating that it is compatible with CE GA2 and later, and EE GA2 and later.
+As far as your hook plugin, you'd create and build *two* versions of it, one to leverage Liferay EE's API and the other to use Liferay CE's API.
+You'd specify `liferay-versions=6.1.20+` for the EE version of your hook plugin, indicating that it works with EE GA2 and later, but not CE.
+And you'd specify `liferay-versions=6.1.1+` for the CE version of your hook plugin, indicating that it works with CE GA2 and later, but not EE.
+Marketplace takes care of packaging each of the app's plugins based on its version information.

+When you upload your app's plugins, as demonstrated later on in this chapter, you'll notice that Marketplace groups them into separate packages based on the respective releases each plugin supports.
+Marketplace copies a plugin into each of the release packages corresponding to its list of `liferay-versions` values.
+If Marketplace cannot verify the version of Liferay the plugin supports, it rejects the plugin.
+For example, if you specify `liferay-versions=1.0.0+` for your plugin--perhaps because you are confident it can work on any Liferay release--Marketplace will likely reject it, because it doesn't know of a `1.0` release of Liferay.
+So take care in specifying the Liferay version information for each your app's plugins.

-Now that you have developed your app, it's time to get started with Marketplace!
+Now that you've developed your app and specified its packaging directives, it's time to get it to the Marketplace!

 ### Establish a Marketplace Account [](id=lp-6-1-dgen10-establish-a-marketplace-account-0)